MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/configure-enable-sales-insights-addon.md

 3. A confirmation message is displayed.
 Select **OK**.<br>
    The Sales insights add-on feature is uninstalled from your organization.

-## Troubleshooting
+## Enable Exchange Data in Relationship analytics

-**I am unable to connect to Exchange server while enabling Exchange Data in Relationship analytics** As an administrator, you must provide privillages to connect to exchange server in Admin center:
+As an administrator, you must provide privileges to connect to exchange server in Admin center:

 1. Go to **Admin** center.